Historically

 Family

-Wouldn’t it be great to trace your roots and family all the way back to Adam and Eve?
-I think family history is fascinating and I’m certain filled with stories beyond ones wildest imagination.
-Family history is like reading an entire library of sorts, just think of your own life then times that by infinity, the stories would be vast indeed!
+Wouldn’t tracing your roots and family back to Adam and Eve would be great?
+Family history is fascinating, and I’m filled with stories beyond one’s wildest imagination.
+Family history is like reading an entire library; just think of your own life, then times that by infinity, the stories would be vast indeed!

-One day perhaps I will.
-Until then I’m happy with what I have learned about some of my kinfolk.
-I owe it to them after all for making it possible for me to be here and even perhaps were born with some of their characteristics.
-What I do know for certain is that I love my family!
+One day, perhaps I will.
+Until then, I’m happy with what I have learned about some of my kinfolk.
+After all, I owe it to them for making it possible for me to be here and even perhaps were born with some of their characteristics.
+What I do know for sure is that I love my family!

 Love understated…

-I am grateful for my parents and grandparents for their love, support and guidance.
+I am grateful to my parents and grandparents for their love, support, and guidance.
 I’m wholeheartedly thankful and love my children and all the joy they have and bring to my life.
-I’m in awe and splendor of my grandchildren that they have brought into this world and their ability, enthusiasm and love they have to raise them fills me with utter bliss.
-I’m thankful for a husband that loves me and that I can share a life with.
+I’m in awe and splendor of my grandchildren that they have brought into this world, and the ability, enthusiasm, and love they have to raise them fills me with utter bliss.
+I’m thankful for a husband who loves me and with whom I can share a life.

 Love…

-Family is a love of the greatest kind of love and can be felt, given and shared in so many ways.
-I think love is tremendously powerful so much so that I decided when speaking of the greatest love I’m going to call it Super Love!
-Super Love, like love, you can hear it, feel it, express it, receive it, give it, accept it and hold it dear in the most super capacity.
-It is felt in your stomach, your heart, your skin, it’s felt in your face, your brain and in your breathe.
+Family is a love of the most significant kind and can be felt, given, and shared in so many ways.
+I think love is tremendously powerful, so much so that I decided when speaking of the greatest love, I’m going to call it Super Love!
+Super Love, like love, you can hear, feel, express, receive, give, accept, and hold it dear in the most super capacity.
+It is felt in your stomach, your heart, your skin, it’s felt in your face, your brain, and in your breath.

 Super Love

-I have always felt this about my children but didn’t really know how to categorize it, truly label it or even express it in a statement.
+I have always felt this about my children but didn’t know how to categorize, honestly label, or even express it in a statement.
 Yet it was always there but in some ways unorganized.
-That was until I met my first born granddaughter.
+That was until I met my first-born granddaughter.
 She was born in Germany while my son was stationed in the Army.
-I wasn’t able to travel to meet her until she was about 8 months old, and was ever so anxious.
-Then I met her, I immediately fell in love but that wasn’t all, her eyes, the way she looked at me I felt her love in my heart, that love radiated throughout my entire body as if I became a super human of love with all its powers and might.
+I couldn’t travel to meet her until she was 8 months old and anxious.
+Then I met her, I immediately fell in love, but that wasn’t all, her eyes, the way she looked at me, I felt her love in my heart, that love radiated throughout my entire body as if I became a superhuman of love with all its powers and might.
 It was glorious, it was Super Love!

-A few years later while thinking about her at a time she was still distant in miles and obstacles I still felt her love and my love for her even though she wasn’t right next to me, I still felt it’s power and wondered if she felt the same.
+A few years later, while thinking about her when she was still distant in miles and obstacles, I still felt her love and love for her.
+Even though she wasn’t beside me, I still felt its power and wondered if she thought the same.

-I began to look at photos and facial expressions and body language and then I got it!
-I knew it, I saw the power of love plain as day and I sat down and wrote a children’s book about it, naturally I titled it Super Love.
+I looked at photos, facial expressions, and body language and then got it!
+I knew it; I saw the power of love plain as day, and I sat down and wrote a children’s book about it.
+Naturally, I titled it Super Love.

-A quick excerpt from the book (and btw it’s such a fun loving book, you ought to read it for yourself, wink, wink) “Of all the things that matter the most Love is the greatest from coast to coast.
-Love is the greatest the king of them all, Love makes my heart sing.
+Here is a quick excerpt from the book (and btw it’s such a fun-loving book, you ought to read it for yourself, wink, wink): “Of all the things that matter the most, Love is the greatest from coast to coast.
+Love is the king of them all; Love makes my heart sing.
 Love makes me feel so tall.”
 The story is a tribute about love dedicated to my grandchildren with all their Super Expressions about LOVE!

-This week I visited that very granddaughter in her 1st grade class and read my children’s books to them.
-It didn’t take rocket science to see that when I began reading Super Love there faces went from school child learning manners and curious and anxious to sweet loving pure heavenly angels with love in there smiles and full hearted attention.
+This week, I visited that granddaughter in her 1st-grade class and read my children’s books to them.
+It didn’t take rocket science to see that when I began reading Super Love, their faces went from school children learning manners and curious and anxious to sweet, loving, pure heavenly angels with love in their smiles and full-hearted attention.
 It was written all over them!

-After all the readings I asked the kids which story was their favorite and they all yelled out “SUPER LOVE”!!
-They came and gave me a hug and expressed their joy for the story that I donated my books to the classroom, they were elated !!
+After all the readings, I asked the kids which story was their favorite, and they all yelled out, “SUPER LOVE”!!
+They came and hugged me and expressed their joy for the story that I donated my books to the classroom; they were elated !!

-I can truly say that I think about my family first thing when I wake.
-They are in my thoughts several times throughout the day and they are my final thought and the end of my night.
-There is no other thought I have that is and has will forever be constant.
-I truly am passionate about my family.
-I want what’s best for them, I desire them safe, sound, happy, healthy, productive and of good choices and works.
-I keep in constant contact with them in all its forms, my family is a extremely large part of my life!
+I can genuinely say that I think about my family when I wake up.
+They are in my thoughts several times throughout the day, my final thoughts, and the end of my night.
+I have no other thought that is and will forever be constant.
+I genuinely am passionate about my family.
+I want what’s best for them; I desire them to be safe, sound, happy, healthy, productive, and of good choices and work.
+I constantly contact them in all its forms; my family is a massive part of my life!

 Seeking love…

-It was hard back then but my great, great, great Grandfather William Williamson ran away from home with his brother at age 6.
-They hopped a train headed to anywhere but the abusive home they lived in.
-His biological father died a few years back and his biological mother remarried only to have died shortly after and he was being raised by his cruel stepfather.
-William and his older brother weren’t gonna have that, they required, needed, and desired, LOVE!
+It was hard back then, but my great, great, great Grandfather William Williamson ran away from home with his brother at age 6.
+They hopped on a train headed to anywhere but the abusive home they lived in.
+His biological father died a few years back, and his biological mother remarried only to have died shortly after, and he was being raised by his cruel stepfather.
+William and his older brother wouldn’t have that; they required, needed, and desired LOVE!

-153 miles away he was taken in by a rancher who raised him and his brother with that love, and thank goodness for good people right?
-After a spell he met and married the love of his life Joachine Williams and they began a homestead and raised 11 children.
-I have one clear photo of Ol’ William, didn’t smile much, maybe that era but something in his eyes are tender and tells a story of how hardship and hard things wasn’t going to impact him negatively for there was joy in that beam you could clearly see just inside those crows feet!
+153 miles away, he was taken in by a rancher who raised him and his brother with that love, and thank goodness for good people, right?
+After a spell, he met and married the love of his life, Joachine Williams, and they began a homestead and raised 11 children.
+I have one clear photo of William. he didn’t smile much, maybe in that era, but something in his eyes are tender and tells a story of how hardship and hard things weren’t going to impact him negatively, for there was joy in that beam you could clearly see just inside those crows feet!

 I only have one photo of Joachine as well.
-At first glance I immediately think of a Indian Chief.
-I honestly thought this is where my Native American Indian lineage comes from, but I was wrong, that’s from my grandfathers side.
-Ol’ Joachine may have looked like she led a few hostile tribal battles but the stories of her are all about raising a happy and loving home, surviving the hard winters and cruel summers raising all those kids off the land, cooking and cleaning and supporting her soulmate, they loved each other, every one!
+At first glance, I immediately think of an Indian Chief.
+I honestly thought this was where my Native American Indian lineage originated, but I was wrong; that’s from my grandfather’s side.
+Joachine may have looked like she led a few hostile tribal battles, but her stories are all about raising a happy and loving home, surviving the brutal winters and cruel summers, raising all those kids off the land, cooking and cleaning and supporting her soulmate, they loved each other, everyone!

-I think with hard times such as the ones they endured made her brave and bold plus photos back then didn’t have any filters, she was who she was, a loving wife and mother and a homesteader.
+I think hard times, such as the ones they endured, made her brave and bold.
+Plus, photos back then didn’t have any filters; she was who she was, a loving wife and mother and a homesteader.

 Out of that family came my great, great grandfather Jasper.
-Jasper, a pretty good look’n fella kinda reminds me of Wyatt Earp who was played by Kurt Russell in the movie Tombstone.
-He seemed well put together, studious and ambitious.
-He worked hard, was always working.
-He didn’t have time to date so his buddy showed him a photo of his sister who lived in Canada, her name was Mary Jane Baker, he liked what he saw.
-He wrote her a letter, sent her a photograph of himself and asked her to marry him, a true mail order bride!
-She liked his letter, she obliged, wrote back with “ I do”!
+Jasper, a pretty good-looking fella, reminds me of Wyatt Earp, played by Kurt Russell in Tombstone.
+He seemed well put together, studious, and ambitious.
+He worked hard and was always working.
+He didn’t have time to date, so his buddy showed him a photo of his sister who lived in Canada; her name was Mary Jane Baker, and he liked what he saw.
+He wrote her a letter, sent her a photograph of himself, and asked her to marry him, a true mail-order bride!
+She liked his letter, obliged, and said “ I do”!
 They married and fell head over heels in love.

-They had 3 babies, Edna, Margaret, Abb.
+They had 3 babies: Edna, Margaret, and Abb.
 Mary Jane died 6 weeks after baby Abb was born.
 Jasper was heartbroken.
-After some years passed he remarried and the new step Maggie Ann Myers was loving as if they were her own children.
-They had 3 children together then she died, just how it was back then, hard times but not broken!
+After some years passed, he remarried, and the new step, Maggie Ann Myers, was loving as if they were her own children.
+They had 3 children together, and then she died, just how it was back then, hard times but not broken!

 My Great Grandmother died when I was 13 months old…

-Maggie (Margaret) was a rambunctious girl, social, fit, studious and loved to dance.
+Maggie (Margaret) was a rambunctious girl, social, fit, studious, and loved to dance.
 Dancing and music were her favorite things.
-She knew her husband as a youth, they use to play marbles together.
-Ellis Hayes could sing, dance imitate, he played the violin, he was a magician and could do anything entertaining.
+She knew her husband as a youth; they used to play marbles together.
+Ellis Hayes could sing, dance, imitate, play the violin, be a magician, and do anything entertaining.
 Maggie shared in a memoir she loved how talented he was.

-Ellis was every bit a jack of all trades, they later married and he and Maggie had 5 children.
+Ellis was a jack of all trades; they married, and he and Maggie had 5 children.
 Out of those 5 was my Grandmother Inez.

 I loved my Grandma Inez with all my heart!

-Inez loved her siblings, she loved life.
-She played with her dolls, and always wanted to be around her dad.
-She, like those before her had her fair share of tragedies but again a survivor.
+Inez loved her siblings; she loved life.
+She played with her dolls and always wanted to be around her dad.
+Like those before her, she had her fair share of tragedies, but again, she was a survivor.

 Inez married Sam Hubert Armstrong.

-Sammy loved my grandmother, he was a good provider, he was good looking, he served in the Navy in WW2.
-He wrote my grandmother to marry her, they eventually married, they had 5 kids and out of those, the eldest is my mother, Marian Jean Armstrong (Nolte, Milo).
-I spent most of my young childhood weekends at my grandparents house, never, ever was there a shortage of love from them to me, I was so blessed and probably spoiled, spoiled with Super Love!
+Sammy loved my grandmother; he was a good provider, was good-looking, and served in the Navy in WW2.
+He wrote my grandmother to marry her, and they eventually married.
+They had 5 kids, and the eldest is my mother, Marian Jean Armstrong (Nolte, Milo).
+I spent most of my childhood weekends at my grandparents’ house; never was there a shortage of love from them.
+I was so blessed and probably spoiled, spoiled with Super Love!

-My mom loved to sing, she sewed, she played Laurie in Oklahoma, she met my dad in High School, they were both in choir, fell in Love and married right out of High School and began a family.
+My mom loved to sing, sew, play Laurie in Oklahoma, meet my dad in high school, were both in the choir, fell in love, married right out of high school, and began a family.
 They had 4 kids.

-My dad Dwaine Nolte had an indomitable spirit to serve and be a good steward all his youth.
-He was in Boy Scouts and JR ROTC, he would go out of his way to help old lady cross the street.
-He joined the Army after he married my mom then became a Police officer.
+My dad, Dwaine Nolte, had an indomitable spirit to serve and be a good steward all his youth.
+He was in Boy Scouts and JR ROTC and would go out of his way to help an old lady cross the street.
+He joined the Army after marrying my mom and became a Police officer.

-My parents are alive, kick ‘n and yes you got it, they love there kids, grandchildren and great grandchildren!
+My parents are alive, kick ‘n, and yes, you got it, they love their kids, grandchildren, and great-grandchildren!

 Here I come…